Fitness fashion is on the rise, thanks to a slew of high-end activewear brands and the ongoing popularity of #womenwholift and clean eating.

-When Beyoncé dropped her first athleisure line in Topshop earlier this year, her Ivy Park mesh-panelled leggings were an instant sell-out.
+When Beyoncé dropped her first athleisure line in Topshop in 2017, her Ivy Park mesh-panelled leggings were an instant sell-out.
 Mesh lets your skin breathe while you work out, and the panels will break up an otherwise plain pair of leggings by showing a subtle flash of flesh.
-What’s more - when positioned along the outer thigh, the panels have a slimming effect!
+What's more - when positioned along the outer thigh, the panels have a slimming effect!

 4. Neon & black

 Neon pinks, oranges and greens have been popping up in gyms all over the country as women veer away from boring black and glum grey.
 A bright flash of neon is an instant mood-lifter, and - let's face it - most of us need all the mood-lifting we can get when we're getting ready to head to the gym.